Thursday, 12 April 2012

 The attached picture shows what my nearly 7-year old ICE QNT looks like today - I think it still looks pretty good, don't you?

-(to view a much larger image, please click the picture)
+(to view a larger image, please click the picture)

 Wednesday, 8 December 2010